molines/IMHOTEP/Doc/Definitions_of_IMHOTEP_eORCA025_experiment.md

   * Runoff depths for NEMO paramerizations are provided in a single file, obtained by merging all the data sources (fix in time!).

-I introduce some changes in NEMO in order to deal with multiple dataset (different frequency, different type --climatological or interanual--).
+Modifications in NEMO were necessary in order to deal with multiple dataset (different frequency, different type --climatological or interanual--).
 This was done for runoff, calving and iceshelf data set.

 ### 3.4 namelists